anujlunawat/GitItDone-Extension/README.md

     * Go to <a href="chrome://extensions">chrome://extensions</a>
     * Enable Developer mode by toggling the switch on top right corner
     * Click **"Load unpacked"**
-    * Select the entire LeetHub folder
+    * Select the entire GitItDone folder

 ## Setup